 There is a time when Jess wants a little bit of time when she has quiet time.
-Sometimes she will use YouTube but that does mean that she can access anything because I do not have any parental control on the app.
-However, recently we were contacted by Hopster who is a learning and TV app for children who are between the ages of 2-5 years.
+Sometimes she will use YouTube but that does mean that she can access anything.
+I do not have any parental control on the app.
+However, recently we were contacted by Hopster.
+Who area learning and TV app for children who are between the ages of 2-5 years.

 Screen time has allowed Jess to be able to learn a lot of her numbers and colours .
-It also gives me a break when maybe she has been a little bit full on and I do not want her to push me too much or the fact that I need to do something which means she needs to actually entertain herself.
-Hopster is also a great app to download if you happen to be traveling this is something which Jess used so much when we used to commute.
+It also gives me a break when maybe she has been a little bit full-on.
+I do not want her to push me too much or I need to do something which means she needs to actually entertain herself.
+Hopster is also a great app to download if you happen to be traveling.
+This is something that Jess used so much when we used to commute.

-We have been using Hopster for a couple of months now this has allowed us to form actual opinions.
-We have used previous apps in the past, however, even when you have paid for them we have noticed that it has still had adverts.
-This is something which you do not have on Hopster it is 100% advert free this does mean that Jess that on the app rather than actually getting on something else which causes her to get annoyed.
+We have been using Hopster for a couple of months now.
+This has allowed us to form actual opinions.
+We have used previous apps in the past.
+We have noticed that even when you have paid they still sometimes have adverts.
+Of course, this can be annoying.
+This is something which you do not have on Hopster it is 100% advert free.
+This does mean that Jess stays on the app.
+Rather than actually getting on something else which causes her to get annoyed.

 The app is far from basic they have so much on it including

 - Plus a themed area which changes regularly

 The shows can be downloaded which means there is no need for your data when your out and about.
 This is something that I love because there is nothing worse than having no data left.
 The choices of shows on there include Pingu, Ben and Holly, Thomas and also Fireman Sam.
 I have actually downloaded some of them to my phone so that when Jess is losing her mind.
 Maybe when she needs to wait for something such as food I can give her this to ease the meltdown.
 I think there are around 800 shows which means that Jess should not get bored of the same episodes.